NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 This cooler is similar in principal to the EvaporativeCooler:Indirect:CelDekPad and EvaporativeCooler:Indirect:WetCoil (see Figure 147, Figure 148, and Figure 149).
 The model differs in that it gives the user more flexibility to specify the source of secondary air.
 The cooler effectiveness with respect to wetbulb depression is allowed to go beyond 1.0.
 Using the ResearchSpecial input object also allows the cooler to control the amount of cooling based on node setpoints (controlled by SetpointManagers).
 This avoid problems from over cooling when conditions are such that loads are low and cooling power is high.
 Fan power is assumed to vary linearly when the cooler is operating at less than full capacity.

+The indirect evaporative cooler research special calculation procedure allows accounting for dry and wet effectiveness value variation with flow fraction.
+Two effectiveness modifier curves are included as optional user inputs for this purpose.
+Effectiveness modifier curves operate on the design dry and wet effectiveness values.
+The flow fraction is calculated as a ratio of the sum of current primary and secondary air flow rates to the sum of the design flow rates.
+Model also accounts for fan and recirculation water pump power variation with secondary air flow rates using pump power modifying curve.
+The fan power is calculated by multiplying the design fan power using fan power modify curve value evaluated at current secondary air flow fraction.
+Similarly, recirculating pump power is is calculated by multiplying the design pump power by pump power modifier curve value evaluated at current secondary air flow fraction.
+If the secondary air fan and recirculating pump power modifier curves are not specified, then fan and pump power are assumed to vary linearly with part load fraction.

 #### Field: Name

 A unique identifying name for each cooler.